 A donor has to have mental capacity to be able to appoint an attorney.
-If the donor has lost capacity, someone will need to go to the Court of Protection to be appointed as a deputy – see Court appointed deputy, for more details.
+If the donor has lost capacity, someone will need to go to the Court of Protection to be appointed as a Court appointed deputy.
 This is a general guide to mental capacity for donors and attorneys.

 The Lasting Power of Attorney document specifically states that on page 6 – see below: